 • More than 20 hours per week during the semester

 Starting from the 1st of January 2017 new provisions regarding working hours during the semester have been implemented.
 Even if a student works during the evening or night shifts the contract must be temporary (if the working hours go above 20 hours per week).
 A permanent job that has more than 20 hours a week is no longer possible.

 If you are working exclusively during the semester break, even if you are above 20 hours per week, you will fall under the working student provisions.

 However, if you are working in different jobs and your working hours are above 182 full working days in a year you jeopardize your student status.
 International students from non-EU-countries have less working hours per year available and cannot go above 120 full working days.
 Be aware: the hours might not be equivalent to the working days counted as full working days, since above a certain number of hours (most often more than 4) a day will be counted as a full working day.

 The working student provisions do not apply in some situations.
 Please talk to Social Counselling or inform yourself about the legal provisions of your working situation.
 This is especially important for international students from non-EU-countries, since your residence permit can be impacted.

 Those who only work during the semester breaks remain basically exempt from social security contributions, regardless of the level of income.

 Anyone who works only during the semester breaks and pursues a short-term occupation remains basically exempt from social security contributions, regardless of the level of income.
-Short-term employment may last a maximum of five months or 115 working days per calendar year.
-Due to Covid-19, this duration is limited from 1 March to 31 October 2020 (see § 115 SGB IV).
+Short-term employment may last a maximum of three months or 70 working days per calendar year.

-Taxes are only payable if the basic allowance of EUR 9.744 (Status 2021) is reached.
+Taxes are only payable if the basic allowance of 10,908 EUR (as of 2023) is reached.
 If the annual salary is less than this amount, any wage tax paid can be refunded within the framework of an income tax assessment.

 • Health and nursing care insurance and unemployment insurance